ShortIQ

 Paste any full URL into the tool and it extracts the UTM values automatically.
 You can use it for pre-launch QA, partner link review, agency handoff checks, or reporting cleanup.
 It is a simple debugging tool, but it solves a real workflow problem for anyone managing campaign links at scale.

-- Review agency-delivered URLs before they go live
+• Review agency-delivered or partner URLs before they go live

 Why It Connects Naturally to ShortIQ